WayneKeenan/picraftzero/README.md

 rotation=180
 ```

 # Example

-A basic robot that has 2 motors, the example below can be found [here](examples/tiny4wd.py) with more comments.
+A basic robot that has 2 motors, the code with more comments can be found [here](examples/tiny4wd.py) .

 ```python